Faculty of Medicine

 - Factors influencing the velocity of chemical reactions: the Arrhenius equation.
 Catalysis.
 Enzymes as biocatalysts (only for EM students)

 - Voltaic cells.
-Electrode potentials (reduction potentials) and the electromotive force.
+Standard electrode potentials and the electromotive force.
 The Daniell element.
-Normal and standard electrode potential.
 Calculation of equilibrium constants from the electromotive force

 - Dependence of electrode potentials on concentrations: the Nernst equation.
 Metal and gas electrodes.
 Concentration cells